damianhakert/damianhakert.github.io/source/_posts/2015-03-22-gitlab-7-9-released.markdown

 Did you ever get mentioned in an issue just to be informed and then wanted to get away from the discussion?
 Every issue and merge request got a subscribe/unsubscribe button so you can follow conversations that you find most important.

+## Backup with git-annex files

+With GitLab 7.8 we had the possibility to manipulate large binaries with git-annex.
+Backups did not include files uploaded with git-annex but with 7.9 files will be included in backup.
+Of course, if you used snapshots of your GitLab server everything was backuped anyway!

+## Blocking users is non-destructive

+Blocking user will not remove users from their projects and groups.
+GitLab 7.9 will disable their access so if you change your mind and unblock the user, they can get up and running quickly.

 ## Group level webhooks (EE only feature)

 In earlier versions of GitLab you were able to add a web hook for a project.